How to Reduce Inflammation Naturally With Supplements

 What causes inflammation?

 It is important to note that, consuming high-fructose corn syrup and excessive amounts of sugar can be harmful.
 Because it leads to insulin resistance, obesity, and diabetes.
 Also, experts have warned against consuming a lot of refined carbs.
-For instance, white bread may lead to inflammatory influence.
+For instance, white bread may lead to an inflammatory influence.
 In addition, they can cause insulin resistance or obesity.

 Eating processed and packaged foods with trans fats can promote inflammation.
 Because it damages the endothelial cells lining your arteries.